-In groups of 2 or 3, students think back to the riding stations in the last lesson, and brainstorm responses to the following questions:
+In groups of 2 or 3, students think back to the riding stations in lessons 1 and 2, and brainstorm responses to the following questions:

 - · What worked well/not well when you did the riding stations? - · What key skills did you do well? - · What key skills did you find that you need to work on?
 Why?